NeuromatchAcademy/precourse/enrollmentforms/ta-contract.md

 - Regular TAs are expected to:
     - Prepare for each day's material (i.e., go through the tutorials, be prepared to explain important concepts in the tutorials, be prepared to guide students through exercises if needed, be prepared to explain exercises to students if they are stuck)
     - Accompany students during the 4.5-h lecture/tutorial modules every day during coursework time.
-    - Meet for 1h/group/day for project-related guidance during the projects time.
+    - Meet for 1h/group/day for project-related guidance during the projects time (total of 2 hours).
 - Project TAs are expected to:
-    - Prepare to help with data set and proejct understanding by fully looking over the materials
+    - Prepare to help with data set and project understanding by fully looking over the materials
     - Work in several projects times and spend about 1 hour/group/day for project-related guidance
 - [See times here.](https://neuromatchacademy.github.io/widgets/tz.html)